ArchanaRohilla/Supervised_MachineLearning/README.md

 reduce risk cases, monitor portfolios, and provide recommendations on what to do in cases of fraud.

 ## Tools and Techniques
-Python, logistic regression, decision tree, random forest, support vector machine algorithms, ensemble and resampling techniques
+Python, numpy, scikit-learn, tensorflow, logistic regression, decision tree, random forest, support vector machine algorithms, ensemble and resampling techniques

 ## Summary of Analysis
 - Credit risk is an inherently unbalanced classification problem, as the number of good loans easily